dhananjay116/devops-with-java-2022/Day3/Docker/README.md

 ```
 When prompts for password, type 'root' without quotes.

-At this point, you would be connect to mysql prompt
+At this point, you would be connected to mysql prompt
 ```
 SHOW DATABASES;
 CREATE DATABASE tektutor;